asciidoctor/atom-language-asciidoc/README.md

     ...
 ```

-Then save the configuration file and restart Atom or press `ctrl+alt+r` to refresh the UI.
+Then save the configuration file and restart Atom or press <kbd>ctrl + alt + r</kbd> to refresh the UI.
 You should now see the new file type recognized by the atom-language-asciidoc package.

 ## Contributing